DHTMLX/docs-diagram/docs/api/selection/includes_method.md

 ### Description

-@short: Checks whether an element is in the selected list
+@short: Checks whether an element is in the selection list

 ### Usage